 Where is Scandinavia Located?

 The three countries of Scandinavia are part of the European continent and are located in the Nordic region in Northern Europe.
-The nearest neighboring countries so Scandinavia are Finland and the Baltics to the east, and Germany and Poland to the south.
+The nearest neighboring countries to Scandinavia are Finland, the Baltic countries (Estonia, Latvia, and Lithuania) and Russia to the east, and Germany and Poland to the south.

 Is Finland Part of Scandinavia?